 Welcome to our summary of Emmons' Frequently Asked Questions.

-Your registration process will be delayed and once you are on campus, you will need to come to the Health Center and make an appointment to resolve any delinquencies.
+Your registration process will be delayed and once you are on campus, you will need to come to the Emmons Student Wellness Center and make an appointment to resolve any delinquencies.
 A $100.00 late fee will be charged to your student account in early September and every month thereafter until the delinquencies are satisfied.

 If you attended school in the United States, your last school may have a record of your required immunizations.
 If you are unable to provide documentation of your immunizations, you will need to have lab tests that will indicate you were inoculated and/or additional vaccinations to get you current on your immunizations.

-4. Do I need an appointment to be seen at the Health Center?
+7. Do I need an appointment to be seen at the Emmons Student Wellness Center?

-PPD is a purified antigen from the tuberculosis (TB) bacteria.
-It is injected under the skin and causes a local skin reaction if the individual has had previous exposure to TB.
+It is a test for tuberculosis (TB).
+The PPD is a purified antigen from the TB bacteria.
+It is injected under the skin and causes a localized skin reaction that looks like a raised rash if the individual has had previous exposure to TB.

-Counseling (also referred to as psychotherapy) is the process of exploring thoughts, feelings, values and ideas about current and/or past situations and experiences.
-It has several goals including (but not limited to): greater personal awareness, positive behavioral changes, increased self-esteem, a more accepting attitude and increased coping and communication skills.
+Counseling (also referred to as psychotherapy) is the process of exploring thoughts, feelings, values and ideas about current and/or past situations and experiences, often helpful to reducing anxiety, stress or addressing a wide range of personal issues.
+Counseling can also help you with becoming more aware of your feelings and thoughts, improving self-understanding, positive behavioral changes, increased self-esteem, work towards a more accepting attitude and increased coping, and communication skills.
 There are varying approaches and styles depending on the training and personality of the individual therapist.
-Counseling is not about giving advice or the counselor "solving" a person's problem; it is rather about helping a person to reach their own new ideas about what is going to be helpful for them.
+Counseling is not about giving advice or the counselor "solving" a person's problem; rather, it’s about helping a person to reach their own new ideas about what is going to be helpful for them.

-You may or may not feel immediate relief from your problems when you start counseling, although a great many people feel significantly better after talking with the therapist, even one time.
-It takes time for a deeper understanding and trust to develop between the therapist and client.
-The therapist may utilize a variety or combination of approaches including insight oriented, problem solving, cognitive-behavioral, family systems or psychodynamic (understanding how past experiences influence current ones).
-There are times when your stress level may increase temporarily because you are actively working to resolve stressful issues in your life.
-As you gain a better understanding of yourself, your counselor will work with you to develop and improve your life skills.
+You may or may not feel immediate relief from your problems when you start counseling, although a great many people feel significantly better after talking with the therapist even one time.
+Counseling at Emmons is highly confidential.
+Our therapists understand that it can take time for a deeper understanding and trust to develop between the therapist and a student or client.
+There are times when a student’s stress level may increase temporarily because he/she is actively working to resolve stressful life issues and deep feelings.
+As an individual student gains a better understanding of him/herself, the counselor and student work together on exploring life changes or ways to improve life.
 For many people, a good deal of improvement can occur in a relatively short amount of time.
-For others, the limited number of free individual sessions available (seven per school year) at Emmons may not be adequate.
-You may want to discuss a referral for on-going sessions with a therapist in the community.
+For others, the limited number of free individual sessions available (10 per school year) at Emmons may not be adequate.
+Every person is different and Emmons counselors will help students explore options whenever going beyond 10 counseling sessions would be beneficial to the student.

-8. Who can find out about the care and treatment I'm receiving at the Health Center?
+11. Who can find out about the care and treatment I'm receiving at the Emmons Student Wellness Center?